ABOUT SUDBURY YOUTH BASKETBALL

 Assessments: There are no tryouts, but rather one Assessment Night per division.
-The goal is to evaluate the players play so that we can form balanced teams.
+The goal is to evaluate each player so that we can form balanced teams.
 The dates and times of the assessments can be found under Intown Assessment Dates.

-Post Season Playoffs: Mite, Bantam and Cadet teams participate in a post-season single-elimination tournament often referred to as "March Madness”.
+Post Season Playoffs: Mite, Bantam and Cadet teams participate in a single-elimination tournament often referred to as "March Madness” after Feb break.

 Minimum Playing Time: There is a 50% minimum and 75% maximum playing time rule for all In-Town games.

-Registration Fees: The fee for In-Town League participation is $150 per player for Kindergarten boys and girls, 1st grade boys and girls; $195 per player for 2nd grade boys and girls, $250 per player for 3rd-8th grade (Mite, Bantam, Cadet), payable at the time of registration.
+Registration Fees: The fee for In-Town League participation is $200 per player for Kindergarten boys and girls, $250 per player for 1st grade boys and girls and 2nd grade boys and girls; $275 per player for 3rd-6th grade (Mites and Bantams): $325 for 7th-8th grade (Cadets) payable at the time of registration.

-Teams and Leagues: There will be typically be 1-3 travel teams for boys and girls in each of the 4th, 5th, 6th, 7th and 8th grades that will compete in the Metrowest League (www.metrowestbball.com).
-Please note that the number of teams in each grade and each year can vary based on a number of factors including competitiveness/skill level of the players trying out, the number of players trying out, balance with the intown program, and availability of qualified coaching candidates.
+Teams and Leagues: The travel teams for boys and girls in each of the 4th, 5th, 6th, 7th and 8th grades will compete in the Metrowest League (www.metrowestbball.com).
+Please note that the number of teams in each grade and each year can vary based on a number of factors including competitiveness/skill level of the players trying out, the number of players trying out, balance with the in-town program, and availability of qualified coaching candidates.

-Tryouts: Tryouts for each grade level will be held in late September / early October (see KEY DATES tab in the future for exact dates).
+Tryouts: Tryouts for each grade level will be held in October.
 Players must try out for their respective grade's team.
-In cases where a player cannot try out because of a documented injury (and is expected back in time for the season), we use prior year data and do our best to make appropriate placement.
+In cases where a player cannot try out because of a documented injury (and is expected back in time for the season), we use prior year data and do our best to make the appropriate placement.
 However, in cases where it is a very close call on placement between an injured player (not able to try out) and players trying out, we will place the injured player below the similarly rated non-injured players.
-Players are required to attend both nights of tryouts.
+Players are required to attend both days of tryouts if there are multiple days offered.
 In special cases where a player cannot attend try-outs due to a family or related special circumstance, upon prior notice and request to SYB, we will use our best efforts to have that player evaluated during try-outs for the next higher grade level in order to obtain the independent evaluator assessment.

-Tournaments and additional games: All boys and girls travel teams usually participate in a tournament the weekend before Thanksgiving.
-All teams also play in Metrowest's post-season playoffs that begin in early March.
+Tournaments and additional games: Boys and girls' travel teams usually participate in a tournament the weekend before Thanksgiving.
+All teams play in Metrowest's post-season playoffs that begin in early March.
 In addition, depending on each individual coach, additional tournaments and games may be scheduled during the season (i.e. during December break or February vacation)

-Twins/Sibling Placement: Twins/siblings in same grade will be evaluated and placed independently per the above process.
-Prior to the evaluations, parents can request that twins/siblings be placed on the same team, in which case both players will be placed on the lower of the teams the players were placed on - for example if one player is placed on the White team and the brother/sister player is placed on the Red Team, then, if the parents requested same team, both players would be placed onto the Red Team.
+Twins/Sibling Placement: Twins/siblings in the same grade will be evaluated and placed independently per the above process.
+Prior to the evaluations, parents can request that twins/siblings be placed on the same team, in which case both players will be placed on the lower of the teams the players were placed on - for example if one player is placed on the A team and the brother/sister player is placed on the B Team, then, if the parents requested the same team, both players would be placed onto the B Team.